brickj/trading-ai/00_provisional_patent.md

 (f) generating trading recommendations with risk management parameters based on the integrated pipeline output.

 ### Claim 2 (Dependent on Claim 1)
-The method of claim 1, wherein the hierarchical RAG system applies specific weights of 3.0 for ticker-specific news, 1.5 for sector news, and 1.0 for general market news.
+The method of claim 1, wherein the hierarchical RAG system applies configurable weighting schemes with ticker-specific news receiving weights between 2.0 and 4.0, sector news receiving weights between 1.0 and 2.0, and general market news receiving weights between 0.5 and 1.5.

 ### Claim 3 (Dependent on Claim 1)
 The method of claim 1, wherein the hierarchical RAG system retrieves news from financial news APIs, market data APIs, and SEC filings, and applies weighted context injection to prioritize ticker-specific information.